Destination wedding switzerland

 • Ideal for elopements and intimate ceremonies in mountain hotels

-• Great for cosy indoor locations with a view
+• Cozy indoor venues with a view

-wedding venue switzerland 2
+mountain wedding venue switzerland

 Elopement switzerland schaefler 1